 - Press and release to lock all doors.
-Note: The park/turn lamps will flash once. - Press and release a second time to confirm all doors.
-Note: The horn will make two quick chirps.
+Note: The park/turn lamps will flash once. - Press and release a second time to confirm all doors have locked.
+Note: The horn will honk once.

 This process will also arm the vehicle's anti-theft system (if equipped).
 For more information on arming the anti-theft system, refer to Perimeter alarm system (if equipped) in this chapter.